-In whatever format you submit this information to the VARO through the VA Evidence Intake Center remember: VARO Raters and BVA VLJs are not always up to date on the law – and even though this case is almost a year old, I still see the VA ignoring it.
+In whatever format you submit this information to the VARO through the VA Evidence Intake Center remember: VARO Raters and BVA VLJs are not always up to date on the law – and even though this case is from 2015, I still see the VA ignoring it.

 So…..be sure to point out the Fountain case and the holding for which it stands: